Myoko Kogen Ski Resorts

 Myoko Kogen Japan

 The Myoko Kogen ski region is ideal for powder hounds.
 It scores highly on the pow-dometer thanks to a whopping 13-15 metres of pow per season on average!
 The Myoko Kogen ski resort area is also great for those looking for a bit of a Japanese cultural experience without it being too overwhelming.
 Myoko Japan is a far cry from one of those glitzy bubble era resorts or the highly westernised ski resorts in Japan.
-Founded in the 1930s, Myoko is rich in history, Japanese people own a good proportion of the businesses, and the area has lots of unadulterated onsen (hot springs).
+Founded in the 1930s, Myoko is rich in history, Japanese people still own a good proportion of the businesses, and the area has lots of unadulterated onsen (hot springs).
 Lots of westerners now head to Myoko, so it’s lost a bit of its Japanese-ness, but the upside is that it’s now much easier for English speaking travellers and there is a bit of nightlife.

 Pros and Cons of Myoko Japan